DataDog/documentation/content/en/account_management/org_settings/domain_allowlist_api.md

 ---

 {{< callout url="https://google.com" >}}
   Domain Allowlist is available in <strong>private beta</strong> for customers with Enterprise plans.
-If you're interested in this feature, request access.
+If you're interested in this feature, complete the form to request access.
 {{< /callout >}}

 [Domain Allowlist][1] enables you to restrict the email domains to which notifications can be sent.